Osiris-Team/jSQL-Gen/README.md

 - (Optional) Supports generating Vaadin Flow Form to create/update/delete each object/row.
 - The Vaadin Flow form also supports references to other tables (your field must be named `<table>Id` for example `personId`), meaning it will create a ComboBox that displays the object/row as string instead of only the id which also contains all the rows of that table and allows the user to change it.
+- DB "Reflection", meaning you can access table names, their columns, definitions and even execute get/add/update/delete in the generated database class.

 ### 🔴 Cons / Todo
 PRs for these issues are greatly appreciated (sorted from most important, to least important).